 Fresh Ideation recalls more than 400 food products over possible listeria contamination

-The products were sold in locations including retail stores and vending machines in nine states and the District of Columbia.
+The products were sold in locations including retail stores and vending machines in nine states, including Pennsylvania, and the District of Columbia.
 The states are:

 - Connecticut